 Failure to Properly Plan for These Projects Could Have a Negative Impact on Society

 While mega-projects are important in filling economic and social needs, failure to properly plan for these projects could have a negative impact on society.
-Take Centro Financiero Confinanzas (Venezuela), the eighth tallest building in Latin at 45 , located in the district of Venezuela's capital, Caracas for example.
+Take Centro Financiero Confinanzas (Venezuela), the eighth tallest building in Latin America at 45 stories, located in the financial district of Venezuela’s capital, Caracas for example.

-It's much more than an unbuilt building, bridge or tunnel, failed mega-projects are a blow to the and social improvements of around the world.
+It’s much more than an unbuilt building, bridge or tunnel, failed mega-projects are a blow to the economic growth and social improvements of communities around the world.